dr-dobermann/srvbus/ms/README.md

 # Introduction

-**ms** is a part of `srvbus` package - the Service Provider of the complex project [gobpm](https://github.com/dr-dobermann/gobpm) -- the BPMN v2. compliant run-time engine on Go.
+**ms** is a part of `srvbus` package - the Service Provider for the complex project [gobpm](https://github.com/dr-dobermann/gobpm) -- the BPMN v2. compliant run-time engine on Go.

 **Message Server** (ms) is designed to use in a cooperation with the **Event Server** (es) and the **Service Server** (s2), but it could be used separately in case there is only a necessity of the queued messages interchange.

 For logging Message Server uses [Uber zap logger](https://github.com/uber-go/zap).

+# MessageServer

 ## Running the Message Server